THROUGHOUT his life he has always tried to “do a nice thing for someone every day”.

 Despite his age dad-of-three Raymond finds himself making furniture, assembling cupboards, picking up medicine and running friends to the dentist to help out.

-He said after his wife Kathleen died 18 years ago he joined The British Legion in Bitterne, and The Trades and Labour Club in Woolston, and found lots of people who needed his help and he was happy to give it.
+He said after his wife Kathleen died 18 years ago he joined The British Legion in Bitterne, and The Trades and Labour Club in Woolston, and found lots of people who needed his help and he was happy

 The Daily Echo launched the campaign earlier this month when plummeting temperatures and Siberian winds put older people at risk.